 Section 111 reports are electronic reports, submitted to the CMS though the CMS Section 111 Reporting Portal.1 The report may only be submitted by a Responsible Reporting Entity (RRE) (usually a defendant and/or its insurer) who has registered with the CMS to Section 111 report or by an entity or person designated as a reporting agent by the RRE (in its Section 111 Mandatory Reporting Profile Report).
 The purpose of Section 111 reporting is to ensure that Medicare properly coordinates benefits.2

-There are two types of Section 111 reports: Total Payment Obligation to the Claimant (referred to as a “TPOC”) and Ongoing Responsibility for Medicals (“ORM”).
-Most defense lawyers are familiar with the requirement to Section 111 report a TPOC.
+There are two types of Section 111 reports: Total Payment Obligation to the Claimant (TPOC) and Ongoing Responsibility for Medicals (ORM).
+Most defense lawyers are familiar with the Section 111 requirement to report a TPOC.
 Many lawyers may never have a reason to address Section 111 reporting of ORM, but all defense lawyers, claims managers and in-house counsel should be familiar with the concept.
-In some cases reporting of both a TPOC and ORM is required.
+In some cases, reporting of both a TPOC and ORM is required.

-The obligation to Section 111 report a TPOC is triggered when there is a payment to (or on behalf of) a Medicare eligible claimant who pled and/or released medical expenses, and RRE knows when the TPOC will be funded or disbursed to the individual or their representative.3 TPOCs usually arise as a result of a settlement or judgment.
+The obligation under Section 111 to report a TPOC is triggered when there is a payment obligation to (or on behalf of) a Medicare eligible claimant who pled and/or released medical expenses, and RRE knows when the TPOC will be funded or disbursed to the individual or their representative.3 TPOCs usually arise as a result of a settlement or judgment.
 Risk management write-offs, gifts and vouchers also trigger a Section 111 reporting obligation when there is evidence, or a reasonable expectation, that the individual has sought or may seek medical treatment as a result of the underlying incident.
-The CMS User Guide has detailed guidance on the definition of a TPOC, the types of action that triggers reporting of a TPOC, and monetary reporting thresholds.
+The CMS User Guide has detailed guidance on the definition of a TPOC, the types of action that trigger reporting of a TPOC, and monetary reporting thresholds.
 Those details are not addressed in this article.4